hywork-br/FlavAI/README.md

 ## Helps you ship faster

-Shippie uses Large Language Models to review code in your CI/CD pipeline.
+FlavAI uses Large Language Models to review code in your CI/CD pipeline.
 It should pick up on common issues such as:

 - Exposed secrets
 - Slow or inefficient code